DPDK/dpdk/doc/guides/nics/mlx4.rst

         cat /sys/module/mlx4_core/parameters/log_num_mgm_entry_size

-2. Use environment variable MLX4_INLINE_RECV_SIZE=64 to get maximum performance for 64B messages.

-3. Use the CPU near local NUMA node to which the PCIe adapter is connected, for better performance.
+2. Use the CPU near local NUMA node to which the PCIe adapter is connected, for better performance.
 For VMs, verify that the right CPU and NUMA node are pinned according to the above.
 Run: